collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 An important concept in GitHub collaboration: Do you have read/write access to the repo you want to contribute to?
 It doesn't matter what kind of repo you are contributing to, the way that you contribute to a project depends on whether you have read/write access to it.

 What does read/write access allow you to do?
+Read/write access allows you to do things such as push a branch to the repo, change a file, review a pull request, etc.

 <!--
 List
-Tip: You have to have read/write access to push directly to a repository -->
+-->

 </td></tr>